gustapinto/api-gatekeeper/README.md

 api:                        # The application api configuration
   address: "localhost:3000" # The application listen address
   user:                     # The application user, it will be persisted on the application startup
-    login: admin            # The application user login, in a production environment this must be secured
+    login: "admin"           # The application user login, in a production environment this must be secured
-    password: admin         # The application user password, in a production environment this must be secured
+    password: "admin"        # The application user password, in a production environment this must be secured

 database:              # The application database configurations
-  provider: "postgres"                                                                           # The database provider
+  provider: "sqlite"   # The database provider (postgres, sqlite)
-  dsn: "postgresql://api-gatekeeper:api-gatekeeper@postgres:5432/api-gatekeeper?sslmode=disable" # The database connection dsn
+  dsn: "gatekeeper.db" # The database connection dsn

 backends:                         # The backends configurations
   - name: "ping-backend"          # The backend name